3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/solution/02_aerial_acquisition_preprocessing_exercise_geometric_solution.md

 * Evaluate the absolute and relative accuracy after geometric correction.
 What is the maximum error?
 Is the resulting accuracy sufficient?
     + using 1st polynomial transformation the
     + using spline transformation
-    + the maximum
+    + the maximum RMSE on check points is 0.11 m for strip (line) 2 after spline transformation
 * Compare the “raw” image strips with the geometrically corrected (orthorectified) image strips in terms of computed accuracy and visual inspection.
     + in terms of absolute accuracy,
-    + in terms of relative accuracy,
+    + in terms of relative accuracy, the shift (RMSE) values decreased from meter accuracy to sub 0.15 m
     + visually the shifts and deformations of the overlapping strips are significantly reduced
 * Are there any differences between the results of the spline and polynomial transformations?
     + residuals on the GCPs after spline transformation are 0.00 m as local deformations are introduced to the image